Recent events have prompted me to think more deeply about our investments, our personal situation, and how I want to invest going forward.

 To me, companies and the sharemarket are a handy source of cashflow.
 And I’d prefer most of that came from dividends.
 It’s a simpler and more hands-off way of generating income to live on.
 But if it comes to it, I will trim our shares for income if needed.

 By the way, I created an easy-to-use spreadsheet to keep track of our portfolio.
 It gives me a running estimate of our annual income from investments after every purchase.
-You can download it free below…
+Download it free here.

 The lower income from global shares is made up for with higher earnings growth, partly due to share buybacks.
 But even then, a 50% Aussie/50% Global portfolio would still deliver close to 3.5% per year in distributions, plus franking credits.
 Not bad.